lazariv/hpc-compendium/doc.zih.tu-dresden.de/README.md

 the second check tests if every markdown file is included in the navigation section of the `mkdocs.yaml` file.

-The script is invoked as follows
+The script is invoked and reports as follows

 ```Shell Session
 ~ sh doc.zih.tu-dresden.de/util/check-no-floating.sh doc.zih.tu-dresden.de